muratkeremozcan/appsyncmasterclass-backend/README.md

 }
 ```

-We are going to get the timeline from DDB timelinesTable, therefore we need the
-usual Appsync mapping-template yml and the vtl files query request and response.
+We are going to get the timeline from DDB `timelinesTable`, therefore we need theusual Appsync mapping-template yml and the vtl files query request and response.

 (23.0) Add a mapping template to the yml.